wp-plugins/wplr-cosmothemes/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=H2S7S3G4XMJ6J
 Tags: lightroom, image, gallery, media, photo, export, management, admin, sync, synchronization Requires at least: 4.0
-Tested up to: 4.2.4
+Tested up to: 4.3.0
 Stable tag: 0.1.2

-Galleries in Cosmo Themes will be synchronized with Lightroom.
+Galleries in Tripod, Photomarkt or Triablo (themes created by CosmoThemes) will be synchronized with Lightroom.
 This magic requires also the WP/LR Sync plugin to be installed.

 == Description ==

-Galleries in Cosmo Themes will be synchronized with Lightroom (your photos, collections, and collection sets).
+Galleries in Tripod, Photomarkt or Triablo (themes created by CosmoThemes) will be synchronized with Lightroom (your photos, collections, and collection sets).
 This magic requires also the WP/LR Sync plugin to be installed.
 For support, please contact Meow Apps and Cosmo Themes since it is a collaborative plugin.
 You are also welcome to participate in making this plugin better.
 There is a public GitHub repository for it available at https://github.com/jordymeow/wplr-cosmothemes.
 Please feel free to contribute :)

 Languages: English.